What is the best dumbbell chest workout? And, can you do a dumbbell chest workout in 30 Minutes?

 We need straight forward chest exercises for everyone.

-4. Even by a person who cannot do pushups.
+4. Even for a person who cannot do push ups.

 5. Ideally can be done at home

-For your middle chest, do the barbell bench press or dumbbell bench press on a flat bench.
+To build the middle of your chest, do the dumbbell bench press on a flat bench.